A Guide to Club Competitions.

 1).
 Fixed Day Competitions.

 Fixed Day Competitions are played over a single day to the semifinal stage.
 The structure is either a straight knockout or a round robin.
 Straight knockout is obvious, and only applies to some Singles.
 A round robin consists of a number of randomly drawn small groups where each player, or team plays each other once in a mini league over a fixed number of ends.
 The league winners, and sometimes the best runner up qualify for the quarter-finals etc. Typically fixed-day competitions last all day.
+Closing dates for Fixed Day Competitions will depend on the number of entries.

 The Early Bird Singles - The J & W Cropper Trophy.